Keeping It Simple Italian

 6. Kosher salt.

-7. Large shaped pasta- This is important because a very large shaped pasta really adds a nice toothsome bite this recipe.
-You will need to look at specialty pasta section of the store.
-Here I uses a pasta shape called calamarata (shaped like calamari rings).
+7. Large-shaped pasta- This is important because a very large shaped pasta really adds a nice toothsome bite to this recipe.
+You will need to look at the specialty pasta section of the store.
+Here I use a pasta shape called calamarata (shaped like calamari rings).
 This was the closest large shaped pasta I could find.
 The one I had at the restaurant was called pacherri.
 If you cannot find these pasta shapes, a large rigatoni pasta will work.

 Italian pasta with tuna